Vlisco: History

 Vlisco Group was founded in 1846, when Pieter Fentener van Vlissingen bought an existing textile printing factory and named it P. Fentener van Vlissingen & co., aiming to produce and sell hand printed fabrics in- and outside of the Netherlands.
 Originally, production included handkerchiefs, bedspreads, chintz and furniture fabrics.
 In the second half of the 19th century, Fentener van Vlissingen started exporting imitation batiks to what was then called the Dutch East Indies after he was told by his uncle that there was a pressing need for affordable fabrics.
 Thanks to the invention of roller printing, it was possible to recreate the batik look a lot less labour-intensively, which meant that Fentener van Vlissingen could produce it quicker and sell it cheaper than local craftsmen could.
 This was also its only selling point, as the Indonesians did not care for the too even look of the imitation batiks.

-That Fentener van Vlissingen's fabrics came to West Africa is rather logical.
 Once the Dutch East Indies banned imitation batiks, Fentener van Vlissingen had to search for a new market to sell his goods.
 Since the start, the company has produced and sold hand-printed textiles both domestically and abroad.
 Around 1852, the VOC Dutch East Indies trade routes became involved in the export of the hand-printed Vlisco fabrics.
 The fabrics were used for bartering during stopovers in Western Africa.
 Since the Dutch had been dealing in European luxury goods with West-Africans since the Late Middle Ages, it seemed a logical step to move selling activities to that region.
 Another reason is that the fabrics sold in Indonesia had become popular among the Belanda Hitam, Ghanaian soldiers who served in the Royal Netherlands East Indies Army and returned home between 1837 and 1872.

 By the time the 20th century rolled around, West- and Central Africa were growing into a booming textile market and by the 1930s the 'wax hollandais' cloth's designs were being adapted to local tastes.